smousavi05/Denoising-BTwavelet/README.md

 adding a preprocessing step based on a higher-order statistical analysis and a postprocessing step based on Wiener filtering.
 Application of the proposed method on synthetic and real seismic data shows the effectiveness of the method for denoising and improving the signal-to-noise ratio of local microseismic, regional, and ocean bottom seismic data.

-## demo.m includes all info you need to know for running the code

 ## A Short Description
 Seismic data recorded by surface arrays are often contaminated by unwanted noise.
 In many conventional seismic methods,